 Short battery life

-A little bit heavier than other laptops
+A little bit heavier than other gaming laptops on this list

 The battery life on this laptop is average, reaching 5 hours sometimes, but with gaming, it will stay around 3 hours.